Hands of a guy on laptop keyboard

 Published on 06 May 2010

-On the most banal level – “best practice” leads to boredom.
-When all the tennis players have learned to play like Roger Federer, we’ll just have a game of clones.
-F1 races are a case in point, and so are many other sports events.
-“Creative writing” courses are killing literature.
+On the most banal level, best practice leads to boredom.
+When all tennis players have learned to play like Roger Federer, we’ll just have a game of clones.
+F1 races are a case in point and so are many other sports events.
+‘Creative writing’ courses are killing literature.
 I could go on.

-The matter is made worse by the very human attitude is using symbols to signify a complex reality (it saves time).
-When we replace faith by devotion, and make devotion into “best practice” – we get a trite rite.
-Much of religion is getting that way – as the current discussion over veils for Muslim women attest.
+The matter is made worse by the very human attitude of using symbols to signify a complex reality (it saves time).
+When we replace faith with devotion and make devotion into best practice, we get a trite rite.
+Much of religion is getting that way, as the current discussion over veils for Muslim women attests.
 Wearing the scarf is not the essence of Islam, though the heat generated by this subject matter might mislead us in thinking so.
-From fad to prescribed practice, to essence of Islam – this is the way of all fundamentalism – and “best practice” is its faithful (and oppressive) servant.
+From fad to prescribed practice to the essence of Islam, this is the way of all fundamentalism, and best practice is its faithful (and oppressive) servant.

-But what is “best practice” in the end?
-Jerome Groopman has recently discussed the merits of “evidence-based” against “anecdotic” medicine that has been practiced so far.
-“Evidence-based” medicine entails controlled experiments to determine the effectiveness of medical practices – no longer is the wise man or woman in white or green to judge the applicable medical treatment: too much subjectivity (some call it experience).
-In order to achieve “evidence-based” results a very special type of patient is required: patients that only have the condition under investigation, so one can do the “with/without” experiment.
-The problem is: such patients are very rare in practice.
-Usually medical conditions are complex, and “evidence-based” prescriptions may be misappropriate under such circumstances.
+But what is best practice in the end?
+Jerome Groopman, physician and staff writer in medicine for The New Yorker, has recently discussed the merits of ‘evidence-based’ against ‘anecdotal’ medicine that has been practised so far.
+Evidence-based medicine entails controlled experiments to determine the effectiveness of medical practices.
+No longer is the wise man or woman in white or green to judge the applicable medical treatment because of too much subjectivity (some call it ‘experience’).
+In order to achieve ‘evidence-based’ results, a very special type of patient is required, patients that only have the condition under investigation, so one can do a ‘with/without’ experiment.
+The problem is that such patients are very rare in practice.
+Usually, medical conditions are complex and ‘evidence-based’ prescriptions may be inappropriate under some circumstances.

 0 replies